Measurement of the dineutrino system kinematic variables in dileptonic top quark pair production in proton-proton collisions at$\sqrt{s}$ = 13 TeV: Systematic uncertainties

 \section{Systematic uncertainties}

 The differential cross section measurements are affected by various sources of systematic uncertainty.
 They can be grouped into two categories, namely experimental and theoretical uncertainties.
 The impact of each source is evaluated by varying the uncertainty source by $\pm$1 standard deviation or by using alternative simulation settings.
 These variations can affect the response matrix used in the unfolding procedure, as well as the background estimation.
-The resulting change in the extracted cross sections is then taken as the uncertainty from the particular systematic variation.
+For each systematic variation the cross sections are extracted and differences with the nominal values are taken as uncertainties.
 Because of different detector and/or simulation conditions, dedicated correlation models between different data-taking periods are employed for each source of systematic uncertainty.
 Unless stated otherwise, the uncertainty is assumed to be fully correlated between different years of data taking.

 Experimental uncertainties include those originating from jet reconstruction, corrections applied to simulated samples to improve the shape agreement of data and simulation, normalization of background processes, integrated luminosity measurement, and determination of unclustered energy.
 The impact from the jet energy scale (JES) uncertainty is estimated by shifting all jet momenta according to seven independent uncertainty sources, which have different treatments of correlations between the data-taking periods.
 The corresponding shifts in the jet momentum are propagated to \ptmiss~\cite{CMS:2016lmd,CMS:2019ctu}.
 The uncertainty on the jet energy resolution (JER) is introduced when smearing jet energies in simulation to match the resolution observed in data.
 To evaluate its impact, the smearing is repeated with the JER shifted within its uncertainty.
 This uncertainty is assumed to be uncorrelated between the data-taking periods.